From Humble Beginnings Come Great Things (A Borah Love Story)

-A few years ago, I went through some big changes in my life, many of them positive.
-One way I chose to cope was to start hiking with intent and purpose rather than the opposite.
-I spent one year traipsing all over Idaho, from its South Western corner to her beautiful North Central forests to the equally stunning South Eastern edge, which borders Yellowstone National Park, Montana, and Wyoming.
-I was chasing after some of the best trails Idaho has to offer; Sawtooth's, Pioneer Mountains, Swan Valley and many more.
-I was hooked and thrilled to be hooked.
-An internal drumbeat, if you will, started its clockwork pattern to the deepest parts of my being.
-It urged me to get on the trails.
+A few years ago I went through some big changes — many of them, eventually, for the better.
+One way I chose to cope was to start hiking, this time with intent and purpose.
+I spent a year traipsing all over Idaho: from her southwestern corner to her North Central forests to the equally stunning southeastern edge, where the state runs up against Yellowstone, Montana, and Wyoming.
+I chased some of the best trails she has — the Sawtooths, the Pioneer Mountains, Swan Valley, and more.
+I was hooked, and thrilled to be hooked.
+Somewhere in there an internal drumbeat started up, faint and steady, beating its way into the deepest part of me.
+It urged me onto the trails.

-Every weekend I could, and after work, I chased those trails.
-In heat and cold, sometimes rain and even snow.
-Thankfully, my body was mainly happy to take the beating it was enduring to see and experience some of the most stunning natural beauty Idaho has to offer.
-The beat's cadence started faint but grew louder and faster every time I completed a strenuous hike and pushed myself farther.
-That hook was so intense in me that it didn't matter that I wasn't ready for some of those trails, both from a cardio-endurance level and general physical fitness level.
-I had mental fortitude and the ability to dig deep in myself and push, even when my lungs and legs were screaming obscenities at me.
+Every weekend I could, and most evenings after work, I chased those trails — in heat and cold, sometimes rain, even snow.
+My body was mostly willing to take the beating in exchange for some of the most stunning country I’d ever seen.
+And the drumbeat only got louder, its cadence quickening every time I finished a hard hike and pushed a little farther than the last.
+The pull was so strong it didn’t matter that I wasn’t ready for some of those trails — not in cardio, not in raw fitness.
+What I had was stubbornness: the ability to dig in and keep going even when my lungs and legs were screaming obscenities at me.

-And I must have looked terrible to bystanders; sweaty, dirty, and beyond tired.
-I was beaten down by over-ambition and a ludicrous sense of adventure.
-But that drum beat kept me eager for more.
-The peace and solitude of being in nature far outweigh the possibility of things going wrong.
-Of being tired and sore.
-Of being uncomfortable.
-But the feeling of pride and strength I experience when looking at the Boise Front, to one of its tallest peaks (again, only the front, there are higher peaks farther back), is unmeasurable and never-ending:
+I must have looked wrecked to anyone who saw me: sweaty, filthy, beyond tired, beaten down by over-ambition and a ludicrous sense of adventure.
+But the drumbeat kept me hungry for more.
+The peace and solitude out there far outweighed the risk of things going wrong, the soreness, the discomfort.
+And the pride I feel looking up at the Boise Front, at one of its tallest peaks — only the front, mind you; there are higher peaks farther back — is something I can’t measure and can’t seem to exhaust:

 I climbed that,

-So far, I have doubled last year's elevation gain and combined mileage.
-66,000 and 237 miles, respectively, And lost about 35 pounds.
-Will it be enough to complete Borah?
-There is only one way to find out, and that is "do it 'till it's done" as is scribbled in the back room of the Cabin that looks out at the incredible Pioneer Mountains:
+By now I’ve more than doubled last year’s numbers — 66,000 feet of climbing, 237 miles — and dropped about 35 pounds along the way.
+Will it be enough for Borah?
+There’s only one way to find out, and it’s written on the wall in the back room of a cabin that looks out at the incredible Pioneer Mountains: you do it ‘till it’s done.

 “I’ve never had a dream in my life